 University of Amsterdam · Student-Led Proposal · 2026

-We call on the University of Amsterdam to introduce a Global South Minor and a Chinese Studies Minor.
+We call on the University of Amsterdam to introduce three new minors: an African Studies Minor, an Asian Studies Minor and a Chinese Studies Minor.
 We think it is the right next step for any university that wants its students to actually understand the world they are graduating into.

 Sign the Petition